 Why painting a wood paneling?

 Wood paneling was one of the biggest trends of interior design during the last century.
 Natural wood boards were installed on walls in halls, kitchens and living rooms.
-Nowadays, however, wood paneling is considered old-fashioned.
+Nowadays, however, wood paneling is considered old-fashioned and the dark color is overwhelming.

-Typical for such walls dark shades of brown are simply overwhelming and make an interior look smaller.
 Many homeowners remove those elements when renovating a room.
 It might be, however, a time consuming and costly task.
 The uncovered walls are often damaged, uneven and scratched and might require further, usually costly improvements.
+Are there any ways that will help you liquidate ugly wood wall?
+Of course - it’s simpler than you think.
+Painted wood paneling in a favourite color is a perfect solutions.
+A well matched paint can make the paneling look elegant and modern - despite the passing of time.

 Wood paneling is becoming popular again.
 For this reason the boards are quite often left on walls and painted to new, brighter colours.
 The contemporary interior design styles favour such solution.
 Scandinavian style, for instance, combines natural materials and simplicity, so painted wooden boards will be perfect in this case.

 Painting wall paneling is very easy and quick to do.
-Refreshed wall boards in a new colour might be an interesting element in a contemporary apartment.
+Refreshed wall boards in a new colour might be an interesting and original element in an interior, e.g. in a Scandinavian style kitchen.

 Choosing the right paint for wood paneling